 Chardon Schools follows Ohio Department of Health requirements and recommendations for health screenings.

-Includes testing for distance acuity, muscle balance, stereopsis, and color vision.
-Mandated grade levels for vision screening are pre-school, K, 1, 3, 5, 7, and 9.
+Vision Screening - Includes testing for distance acuity, muscle balance, stereopsis, and color vision.
+Mandated grade levels for vision screening are preschool, KDG, 1, 3, 5, 7, 9, and 11.

-Includes pure-tone air conduction testing.
-Mandated grade levels for hearing screening at pre-school, K, 1, 3,5, and 9.
+Hearing Screening - Includes pure-tone air conduction testing.
+Mandated grade levels for hearing screening at preschool, KDG, 1, 3, 5, 9, and 11.

-Includes a visual inspection of the spine for abnormal conditions including scoliosis (S-shaped curve), kyphosis (hump back) and lordosis (sway back).
-The recommended grade levels for postural screening are 5 (girls only), 6, 7, and 8.
+Postural Screening - Includes a visual inspection of the spine for abnormal conditions, including scoliosis (S-shaped curve), kyphosis (hump back) and lordosis (sway back).
+Screenings will be done during PhysEd classes for selected grade levels.

-Illness – When is my child sick enough to miss school?
-It is often difficult to make this judgement call, both for parents and school nurses.
+When is my child sick enough to miss school?
+It is often difficult to make this judgment call, both for parents and school nurses.
 Below are guidelines school nurses use when determining when to send students home.
 These same guidelines may be useful to parents in deciding when to keep a child home in the morning.

 • Fever of 100 degrees or higher (without fever reducing medication)

 • Contagious-looking disease that requires exclusion from school per Ohio Department of Health guidelines (see Communicable Diseases chart)

 • Injury that requires prompt medical evaluation (i.e., fracture)

 Education is key to keeping your child healthy.
 Teach your child to wash their hands frequently and thoroughly, especially after toileting and before eating or food preparation.
 Teach you child that most harmful germs enter the body through the eyes, nose, and mouth and that it is important to keep their hands away from their face.
 Discourage sharing of personal items and encourage use and proper disposal of tissue.
 These simple practices can have a big impact on both the health of your child and your child’s school attendance.